Aafaquegit/Spring-Boot-CSV-to-DB/README.md

 Leveraging the Spring Batch framework, this project provides a structured and extensible solution for handling large volumes of data processing tasks, making it particularly suitable for ETL (Extract, Transform, Load) operations.

-This project is made to display the that CSV files can be uploaded from to a databse.
+This project is made to display that data from a CSV file can be uploaded to a database in the required format.